Financial-Times/ft-origami/docs/developer-guide/background-linters.md

 	<kbd>npm install -g eslint</kbd>
 </pre>

 You can have an `.eslintrc` configuration file per folder.
 It is recommended to use the [Origami global configuration](https://github.com/Financial-Times/origami-build-tools/blob/master/config/.eslintrc) when developing Origami components.
+We recommend installing the configuration file into your home directory (User directory) to avoid installing it into each individual project folder.

 #### Create  a global configuration file
 <pre class="cli">